mattma/docs/tools/webstorm.md

 - cmd + j

-browse the list of live template
+insert/browse the list of live template

+- cmd + alt +j

+surround with a live template

+- cmd + alt + [|]

+navigate to the code block start|end

 #### Search/Replace